IT Project Work: Outsourcing Vs. Managed IT Support

 What Service Is Right For You?

 The benefits of partnering with an outside IT provider are well-documented: cost savings, access to more skills and expertise, and the flexibility to meet your changing business needs.
-But is outsourcing IT project work or managed IT services a better fit for your organization?
+But the real question is whether outsourcing IT project work or partnering with a managed IT support provider is a better fit for your organization?